-The Data Gathering and Market Research report, as well as the New Technology and the Slow Adventure Experience report (although the latter may still be updated), have now been completed and the results from both have been used to inform and influence the Development and Piloting of New Marketing Models, the report for which can be read here.
+The Data Gathering and Market Research report, as well as the New Technology and the Slow Adventure Experience report , have now been completed and the results from both have been used to inform and influence the Development and Piloting of New Marketing Models, the report for which can be read here.
 Studies undertaken by the lead partner which fed into the Data Gathering and Market Research report are available, involving surveys of nature-based tourists (here) and ethnographic observations of slow adventurers in Scotland (here).
 Furthermore, a business strategy or guide has been developed on ‘how to create and narrate the slow adventure tourism product’ which will allow SMEs to develop slow adventure products.
 This guide can be viewed here.

-All partners are working to develop a transnational network of slow adventure tourism providers, who share common values and a joint brand and website which can be carried forward beyond the life of the project.
+All partners have worked to develop a transnational network of slow adventure tourism providers, who share common values and a joint brand and website (www.slowadventure.org) which can be carried forward beyond the life of the project.
 The slow adventure logo was trademarked in Europe and acts as a quality label which will provide a structured approach for business creation of new slow adventure experiences.
 This label has been designed to guide the travel choices of visitors who seek to exercise their responsibility through high quality guided slow adventure experiences.

 As part of this, slow adventure campaign guidelines and digital marketing guidelines have been produced.
 The purpose of these are to formalize a set of guidelines and parameters for tourism businesses which wish to become affiliated to the slow adventure movement and use the associated branding in the marketing of suitable consumer experiences and tourism products.
 The digital @slowadventuring campaign is a platform to bring together slow adventures transnationally and is an opportunity to represent the variety of tourism products equally.